barrymun/music-visualizer-v2/README.md

 Huge thanks to the creators of [VanJS](https://vanjs.org/).

+## 📢 Note for Mobile Users

+If you are experiencing issues with audio not playing on mobile devices, please ensure your device is not set to silent mode or do not disturb mode.
+Some devices prevent audio playback in web applications when in these modes.
+Adjust your device settings and try again.

 ## License

 This project is licensed under the MIT License.
 For detailed information, see the [LICENSE](./LICENSE) file in the root directory.